 While UUIDs are not designed for cryptographic security, they can be used as identifiers.
 For security-sensitive applications, additional measures such as encryption should be considered.

 While UUIDs may have a slightly higher storage overhead compared to sequential integers, modern databases are optimized to handle UUIDs efficiently.
 Considerations may vary based on the specific use case and database system.
+UUIDv7 was specifically designed to be used as primary keys in databases.

 UUID (Universally Unique Identifier) and GUID (Globally Unique Identifier) are often used interchangeably.
 UUID is more commonly used in the context of open standards, while GUID is commonly associated with Microsoft technologies.